Cushitic languages: Official status

-The Cushitic languages with the greatest number of total speakers are Oromo (37 million), Somali (24 million), Beja (3.2 million), Sidamo (3 million), and Afar (2 million).
+The Cushitic languages with the greatest number of total speakers are Oromo (45.5 million), Somali (24 million), Sidama (4.9 million), Beja (2.76 million), and Afar (2.6 million).

 Oromo serves as one of the official working languages of Ethiopia and is also the working language of several of the states within the Ethiopian federal system including Oromia, Harari and Dire Dawa regional states and of the Oromia Zone in the Amhara Region.

 Somali is the first of two official languages of Somalia and three official languages of Somaliland.
 It also serves as a language of instruction in Djibouti, and as the working language of the Somali Region in Ethiopia.

 Beja, Afar, Blin and Saho, the languages of the Cushitic branch of Afroasiatic that are spoken in Eritrea, are languages of instruction in the Eritrean elementary school curriculum.
 The constitution of Eritrea also recognizes the equality of all natively spoken languages.
 Additionally, Afar is a language of instruction in Djibouti, as well as the working language of the Afar Region in Ethiopia.